fluent/fluent-bit-docs/installation/upgrade-notes.md

 For more details about changes on each release please refer to the [Official Release Notes](https://fluentbit.io/announcements/).

+## Fluent Bit v1.5

+The migration from v1.4 to v1.5 is pretty straightforward.

+-  If you enabled ```keepalive``` mode in your configuration, note that this configuration property has been renamed to ```net.keepalive```.
+Now all Network I/O is keepalive default enabled, to learn more about this and other associated configuration properties read the [Networking Administration](https://docs.fluentbit.io/manual/administration/networking#tcp-keepalive) section.

 ## Fluent Bit v1.4

 If you are migrating from Fluent Bit v1.3, there are not breaking changes.
 Just new exciting features to enjoy :\)